kyleFirethought/video-production/decredPoliteia/decredPoliteia_outline.md

   - How to make the platform open, but resistant to data-bloat (i.e. spam posts, fake accounts, low quality posts) ?
     - account creation fees
     - posting fees
-      - _proposals and comments or just proposals?_
+      - per proposal
-      - _where do fees go?_
+        - where the fees go not yet decided 100% but to the project fund seems most likely
     - quality control
       - proposal guidelines and human review process
         - Introduces mode of censorship ⚠️